 - Use the Symbol drop-down menu to select or upload a symbol for search results.

-- Check the Include related POIs check box to perform a semantic search, returning variables related to the search terms you entered.
+- Check the Include related POIs check box to perform a semantic search, returning attributes related to the search terms you entered.
 Semantic search is available only when your web browser language is set to English.

 - Use the Dialogs check box to show a warning when you click Clear all on POI search results.